genevate/style_guides/programming/basic.md

 ## Primitive Obsession

 - Occurs when primitive data types (i.e. integer, string, array, etc.) are used to represent domain knowledge.
 - Primitive obsession can be solved by introducing value objects to denote these special types.
 - The following are signs of primitive obsession:
   - When primitives are used instead of value objects.
-Good, correctly typed, value objects might be: version, currency, units of measure, etc.
+Good, correctly typed, value objects might
+    be: version, currency, units of measure, etc.
   - When constants or class methods are used to denote *special* values.

-## Duck Types

-- Defines a *behaves-like-a* relationship.
-- Defines an object that behaves idential to objects of different types due to methods and/or properties that enable this behavior.

-## Composition

-- Defines a *has-a* relationship.
-- Defines an object that is composed of many objects which exhibits behavior that is separate from and includes the behavior of the sum of its parts.
-- Composed of objects of smaller well-defined behavior, the composed object benefits from the greater sum of its parts but can become hard to manage should the number of parts grow to a large size.
-- Uses dependency inversion to inject an object which can play the role of the behavior that varies.

 ## Self-Saving Perils